drivechain-project/drivechain.info/peer-review/peer-review-new.md

 Longer Answer:

 <h4 id="2-overview">
-Overview
+Overview of Complaint
 </h4>

-This complaint imagines, for example, that it costs $5 million / year to run all sidechains (or one big sidechain), and that these chains produce $100 million / year in transaction fees.
-Then, a miner with only 4% of the hashrate will pay $5M, but can only earn $4M.
-So they'll have to shut down their node, and move to a larger pool.
+This complaint is a story in three parts.

+First, the complaint asks us to consider "burdensome sidechains" which are expensive to run, but profitable.

+So imagine that all "sidechain" software costs $5 M / year to run, but "sidiechains" bring in $100 M / year (in txn fee revenue).
+A solo miner with only 4% of the hashrate would earn $4M from "sidechains" (just 4% of the total $100M).
+But "sidechains" would cost this miner a fixed $5M.
+So this miner does not run any sidechains.
+But conversely, a solo miner with 12% would run sidechains -- they'd pay $5M (fixed) and earn $12.
+This miner now earns a higher ROI (the $12/$5 ROI blends in with the subsistence ROI he was earning pre-sidechains).
+Because of sidechains, larger miners are rewarded more.

-Separately, it alleges that pool operators who mine profitable sidechains, will have an edge over pools who do not.
-And, of course: no hasher will want to partner with a pool that declines to give them their share of some free money.
-Therefore, eventually, running all of the sidechains will become de facto mandatory.
+The same problem applies to pools.
+The pool operators who mine "sidechains", will have an edge over those who do not.
+Pools which turn down the free money, will not attract Hashers.
+Therefore, eventually, "running all profitable sidechains" will become an activity that is de facto mandatory.

+So far, nothing bad or even unusual has happened -- mining has always entailed high-effort "de facto mandatory" activities (optimizing chip designs, locating cheap sources of electrical power, etc).

-Thirdly, it alleges that sidechain software makes the pool operators less anonymous and easier to coerce.
-Specifically, regulators will be able to force pool operators to censor transactions.
+But the third and final part of the complaint, alleges that sidechain software (hypothetically) also makes the pool operators less anonymous and easier to coerce.
+Regulators will be able to force pool operators to censor transactions -- specifically, now that the pools have been forced into a vulnerable state, they will be coerced into censoring *mainchain transactions* that were previously (before the arrival of sidechains) un-censorable.

 This plausible-sounding story is false from beginning to end.